• Skip to primary navigation

 •

-This page may contain affiliate links.
-Learn More.
+This post may contain affiliate links.
+Read our disclosure policy.

-When simmering ingredients for your stove top potpourri, it's best to keep your pot on low/med heat.
+2. Keep it Low – When heating ingredients for your simmer pot, it’s best to keep your pot on low/med heat.
 This allows the smell of the ingredients to escape without being cooked through too quickly.
-If the heat on your pot is too high, the scent will be strong but won't last more than a few hours.
-These recipes can also be used in your crock pot on high!
+If the heat on your pot is too high, the scent will be strong but won’t last more than a few hours.

-Keep an eye on the potpourri every so often.
-If water gets low, just add more water to pot, enough to cover the ingredients.
-These simmering pots can be used for a couple days on low heat.
+4. Maintain Water Levels – Keep an eye on the potpourri every so often.
+If water gets low, just add more water to the pot, enough to cover the ingredients.

-Citruses can be swapped for other citrus options.
+Any given citrus can be swapped for other citrus options.
 Oranges have a very distinct scent, however, other citrus smells will still provide a wonderful aroma.
-If you don't have a certain citrus on hand, swap it out for another one.
+If you don’t have a certain citrus on hand, swap it out for another one.

 Related: DIY Cinnamon Scented Pinecones